MarcioFCMartins/MMartins/README.md

 # MMartins
-Personal package with custom functions to help my workflow
+Package with function and templates to streamline my personnal workflow within R (and Rstudio)